reinierdevalk/abtab/README.md

     $ which python

 #### Windows, other cases
-If Python is installed through another package manager, or manually, its installation path can vary.
+If Python is installed through another package manager or manually, its installation path can vary.
 Common Python installation paths are `C:/Python<version>/`, or `C:/Users/<Username>/AppData/Local/Programs/Python/Python<version>/`.
 To locate the installation path, run

     $ which python

 If this does not work, or the executable is not symlinked, you can check the typical installation paths as mentioned above, or you can use the `find` or `locate` commands.

-### 3. `PATH`
+### 4. `PATH`
 To ensure that Python is available in the CLI, confirm that the installation path is on the system `PATH` by running

     $ echo $PATH

-### 4. Verifying installation
-To verify that Python is now installed correctly, see [Python](#python).
+**Verify that Python is now installed correctly by repeating Step 1 above.**

 ## Java
+### 1. Verifying installation
 The current version of `abtab` requires Java 11.0.1 or higher.
 To verify whether Java is installed and meets the minimum required version, run

     $ java -version